PRBergerIII/entJavaIndyProject/TimeLog.md

 ### <a id="007"></a>2022.02.08 - Week 3 Exercise
 - Work through JUnit Demo
 - Exercise
   - Various digging around in the Java docs and logging/JUnit resources you gave us, but other than that, no outside sources used

+### <a id="008"></a>2022.02.08 - Individual Project
+- Project work
+  - Refine problem statement
+  - Add files to repo for
+#### Reflection
+I have decided to start including this in my time log rather than posting my reflections in Github issues for
+    the sake of consolidating into one place.